The Office (2005–2013)

 - Michael kisses Oscar in a conference room.
 This episode also has a LOT of gay humor.

 - A stripper is hired in a warehouse.
-Fully clothed, she sits on another person's lap, starts dancing a little bit, and then rips off her shirt to reveal her bra and midriff -- which can be seen for about four to five seconds.
+Fully clothed, she sits on a man's lap, starts dancing a little bit, and then rips off her shirt to reveal her bra and midriff -- which can be seen for about four to five seconds.
 Not a very suggestive scene, and is meant to be humorous in an awkward way.

 - Michael fondles Jan's clothed breasts for about 10 seconds.
 He also mentions wanting to squeeze and "motorboat" them at one point (though the latter in particular will likely fly right over kids' heads as he merely makes a motorboating sound effect).